NatLibFi/NDL-VuFind2-Vagrant/README.md

 Both machines can be run simultaneously provided the host has enough oomph.

-**Import data**: put the file(s) (eg. _data.xml_) into the same host directory, ssh into the VM and use an import script in _/usr/local/vufind2_ e.g. '/usr/local/vufind2/import-marc.sh /vagrant/data.xml'
+**Import data**: ~~put the file(s) (e.g. _data.xml_) into the same host directory, ssh into the VM and use an import script in _/usr/local/vufind2_ e.g. '/usr/local/vufind2/import-marc.sh /vagrant/data.xml'~~

-**Solr**: '/usr/local/vufind2/vufind.sh start/stop/restart' inside the VM to control the running state (use without attributes to see all options).
+**Solr**: ~~'/usr/local/vufind2/vufind.sh start/stop/restart' inside the VM to control the running state (use without attributes to see all options).~~

+The integrated Solr is incompatible with NDL-VuFind2.
+At the moment, an external index (via working URL in config.ini) is the best/easiest way to use these virtual machines.

 #### Useful commands
 * 'vagrant reload'